Skip to main content

 Paragraph 3.36

-The Direction provides that submissions are provided to the IC review applicants.
+The revised IC review procedure direction provides that submissions are provided to the IC review applicants.
 What about if confidential information needs to be provided or the documents at issue?

 Do different procedures apply depending on the type of FOI decision under IC review?

-What resources are available to assist agencies or ministers regarding the revised IC review Procedure Direction?
+What resources are available to assist agencies or ministers regarding the revised IC review procedure direction?

 The OAIC has new resources for respondent agencies and ministers, including: